gbmhunter/blog/README.md

 This repo contains the source code which is used to build the blog at https://blog.mbedded.ninja.

-The static site generator Hugo is used to build the website from the files in this repo.
+The static site generator Docusaurus is used to build the website from the files in this repo.
 Netlify is used to deploy and host the website.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/3983d7b2-7481-4caa-9874-1ce1a3e82369/deploy-status)](https://app.netlify.com/sites/blog-mbedded-ninja/deploys)